Finite range perturbations of finite gap Jacobi and CMV operators: Introduction

 The associated isospectral torus $\calT_\frf$ of CMV operators is defined in Definition~\ref{defTorus} below.
 This includes the free CMV operator (bilateral shift on $\ell_2(\bbZ_+)$) when $\frf=\partial\bbD$ (one should think of it as $l=0$ in~\eqref{e2}), as well as all periodic CMV operators and certain almost-periodic operators (see Subsection~\ref{ssPeriodic}).

-We will study here the finite range perturbations of these operators: take an operator from $\calC\in\calT_\frf$ and change finitely many of its Verblunsky coefficients.
+We will study here finite range perturbations of these operators: take an operator from $\calC\in\calT_\frf$ and change finitely many of its Verblunsky coefficients.

-The main result of the current paper is the if-and-only if criterion for the spectral measures (Theorem~\ref{thmS}).
+The main result of the current paper is the if-and-only-if criterion for the spectral measures, Theorem~\ref{thmS}.
+It is remarkable that this classification was not previously known even for the simplest case of finite range perturbations of the free Jacobi operator (another, less direct, proof is delegated to the author's separate manuscript~\cite{K_spectral}), despite the fact that it is by far the most well studied Jacobi operator.

 Moreover, we provide the if-and-only-if description of the finite range perturbations from four points of views: from the point of view of operators (finite range perturbations), from the point of view of spectral measures, from the point of view of eigenvalues and resonances (``Dirichlet data''), and from the point of view of meromorphic functions on Riemann surfaces ($m$-functions and Carath\'{e}odory functions).

-In particular the classification of the Carath\'{e}odory functions solves an open question from Simon~\cite[D.2.7, p.981]{OPUC2}, and the classification of eigenvalues and resonances solves existence and uniqueness of the inverse resonance problem.
+In particular the classification of Carath\'{e}odory functions solves an open question from Simon~\cite[D.2.7, p.981]{OPUC2}, and the classification of eigenvalues and resonances solves existence and uniqueness of the inverse resonance problem.

 The organization of the paper is as follows.
 We review some previously known results in Subsection~\ref{ssHistory}.
 We continue with a rather lengthy introduction that includes all the definitions and preliminaries in Section~\ref{sPrelim}.
-In Section~\ref{sMandF} we classify the $m$-functions (Carath\'{e}odory functions).
+In Section~\ref{sMandF} we classify the $m$-functions and Carath\'{e}odory functions of our operators.
 In Section~\ref{sSpectral} we deduce the spectral theorem.
-In Section~\ref{sResonance} we solve the existence and uniqueness of the resonance problem.
+In Section~\ref{sResonance} we show existence and uniqueness of the resonance problem.
 In the final Section~\ref{sInterpolation} we provide an explicit description of $m$-functions in terms of its poles as a solution to an interpolation type problem.

 The theories of orthogonal polynomials on the real line (OPRL) and on the unit circle (OPUC) are closely related.
 We will be discussing the results for Jacobi and CMV operators in parallel, labeling each of the results with $\rl$ and $\uc$, respectively.
 One of the joys of writing this paper was in appreciating the similarities between these two theories, while at the same time dealing with the subtle differences between them.
-We hope the reader finds this enjoyable too and not at all annoying.
+We hope the reader finds this enjoyable too.